Sending Messages Ahead

 Osborne is in total awe and exuberance as he recounts his version, his “totality.”

-Raised from dead.
+Raised from the dead.
 A miraculous, world-changing demonstration for sure.
-But would He have made a greater impact on mankind had He gone back to Pilot’s kangaroo court and allowed all to witness His resurrection?
+First, what then was the “sacrifice”?
+Gods are eternal.
+Second, He would have made a greater impact on mankind had He gone back to Pilot’s kangaroo court and allowed all to witness His resurrection.
 Allow all of those 2 million skeptical Israelites to celebrate this greatest of miracles?
 They are His Chosen People (ironically the ones targeted for adverse discrimination beyond all others) and as such, would have been charged with telling the rest of the 298 million human beings on earth of this soul saving opportunity.

 (Another irony about “chosen people” is that 82% of the males in Palestine and 70% in Israel share a common “Y” chromosome…they trace back to the same mother!)